Belted Plaid, Feile Breacan and Sporran

 Keeping it Celtic

-These pieces come from our small Celtic sister nation, Kernow.
+The pins and brooches come from our small Celtic sister nation, Kernow.
 They are made by St. Justin Pewter.
 The sporan beads are also from a Celtic nation, Wales.
 Keeping it Celtic!